ADA Chair: when academic knowledge meets inclusive finance expertise

 In 2022 the programme is planned to a maximum of 25 participants physically present in Luxembourg from all over the world, if the sanitary situation is favorable.
 Applicants need to be able to demonstrate an interest in inclusive finance, for example through previous work experience or a Bachelor / Master’s thesis or other publication in the field.

 Tuition fee: 6.000 EUR per person (payable before the course)

-Up to 8 scholarships will be granted to qualified participants in need of financial assistance for their hotel stay during the course or for their travel costs to Luxembourg.
+Up to 15 physical applications in the programme will be granted to qualified participants in need of financial assistance.
+These participants will receive scholarships for their hotel stay during the course or for their travel costs to Luxembourg.
 No scholarships for food or additional costs (e.g. insurance).

 Candidates are selected by the director of the programme in cooperation with ADA and the EIB Institute.